Ohio Buckeye (Aesculus glabra)

 Family: Sapindaceae (Soapberry)

-Characteristics: The dark green, 3-6 inch long leaves have 5-7 ovate-oblong leaflets which are palmately compound (leaves radiate from a single point).
+Characteristics: The dark green, 3-inch to 6-inch-long leaves have 5-7 ovate-oblong leaflets which are palmately compound (leaves radiate from a single point).
 In the fall, leaves turn yellow to pumpkin-orange.
-In late April-May, 12 inch long, upright clusters of yellow-green flowers appear.
+In late April-May, 12-inch-long, upright clusters of yellow-green flowers appear.
 These flowers are followed by shiny brown buckeyes that are encased in a prickly husk.
 This tree has a rounded to oval-rounded shape and has low lying branches that are dense with foliage.
 It grows 20-40 feet high and wide.

 Foliage: Deciduous (leaves lost seasonally)